"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

 WP-cache caching is used to cache pages for logged in users, registered comments authors, or URL with parameters.

 If “super caching” is disabled in the WP Super cache, WP-cache caching will cached pages for unknown users too.
-It is the most flexible cache option, a bit slower than expert and simple mode.
+It is the most flexible cache option, a bit slower than the expert and simple mode.

 WP super cache is a completely free-to-use plugin.
 But this does not take away its quality as a dependable free WordPress cache plugin.